Vaizarr/Arc-Raiders-Supersheet/README.md

 # Arc Raiders Supersheet

-A lightweight, client-side item management web app for Arc Raiders.
+A lightweight, client-side **item management** web app for Arc Raiders.

-Core value: help players decide what to do with items — **KEEP**, **SELL**, or **RECYCLE** — so they have required items ready when needed, and can safely liquidate items as soon as they’re no longer useful.
+The core purpose of the app is to help players decide what to do with items:
+**KEEP**, **RECYCLE**, or **SELL** — so they always have required items ready for progression, and can safely liquidate items as soon as they’re no longer needed.

+Progression (quests, workstation upgrades, expedition planning) is the primary signal that drives these decisions.

 ---

-## What the app does
+## What the app focuses on

-- Classifies items into **KEEP / SELL / RECYCLE**
+- Classifying items into KEEP / RECYCLE / SELL
-- Uses progression signals (quests, workstation upgrades, targets) to decide what must be kept
+- Highlighting which items matter *now* and *why*
-- Automatically reduces “keep” scope as progression is completed (finished requirements no longer reserve items)
+- Automatically reducing “keep” scope as progression is completed
-- Guides recycling decisions using user priorities and item value trade-offs (sell value vs recycle value/parts)
+- Guiding recycle vs sell decisions using progression relevance, user preferences, and economics

-The goal is fast, confident decisions with minimal manual tracking.
+The app’s value is not raw data display, but **clear, confident item decisions**.

 ---

 ## UX goals

-- Clear, quick, low-friction interface
+- Fast scanning and low cognitive load
+- Strong visual cues for priority and relevance
-- Every recommendation should be explainable (show *why* an item is kept / recycled / sold)
+- Clear explainability (“why is this item kept / recycled / sold?”)
-- Prioritize what matters now, surface what blocks progress, avoid clutter
+- Minimal friction: few clicks, obvious actions

 ---

-## Data-driven progression model
+## Data-driven model

-- Item definitions come from `item-data.js`
+- Item definitions: `item-data.js` (`ICON_DATA`)
-- Quest/progression relationships come primarily from `quest-graph.json`
-- Additional progression sources may be added later (workstations, expedition stash, shortages)
+- Primary quest & dependency model: `quest-graph.json`
+- Reverse lookup helpers: `item-quest-index.json`
+- Economic hints: sell profit and recycle yield data
+- App state: LocalStorage (via `storage.js`)

+All logic should be derived from data and state — not hardcoded per item.

 ---

-## Tech
+## Tech stack

-- Vanilla HTML/CSS/JS (ES modules)
+- Vanilla HTML, CSS, JavaScript (ES modules)
 - Static data files
-- LocalStorage persistence
+- No backend, no framework, no build step
 - Runs as a static site (local server or GitHub Pages)

 ---

-## Notes for contributors / AI tools

-- Decisions must be derived from data + user preferences, not hardcoded per item.
-- Keep it light and fast; avoid frameworks/build steps unless explicitly requested.
-- When adding features, optimize for: decision quality, explainability, and UI clarity.
+## Conceptual reference

+For the intended hierarchy, decision flow, and UX intent, see:

+- `docs/DECISION_MODEL.md`

+This document describes *what* the system should optimize for, without prescribing *how* it must be implemented.